Dealership Website Templates: How to Choose the Right Design for Your Lot

 A dealership website that looks good but fails to capture buyer interest is an expensive billboard.
 Every template you consider should include integrated lead capture at multiple touchpoints: inquiry buttons on every vehicle listing, a general contact form, and ideally a trade-in or sell-your-car submission form that lets private sellers reach your acquisitions team.

 • Where do inquiries go?
-A central dashboard is far more reliable than a shared email inbox.
+A central dashboard beats a shared email inbox every time.

-• Does the platform store a history of interactions, or does each inquiry exist in isolation?
+• Does the platform keep a history of every conversation, or does each lead just disappear after one reply?

 If the answer to any of these is unclear, the template may not be built with serious lead management in mind.